 Ill or injured wild animals on town roads, state roads, or private property call Department of Environmental Protection at 860-424-3333

-If an animal is being abused or neglected please contact the Animal Control officer immediately.
+Animal Abuse: If an animal is being abused or neglected please contact the Regional Animal Control District Immediately

 A responsible cat owner spays or neuters his/her cat between 5 and 6 months of age.
 By law cats need to be vaccinated for rabies from 3 months of age.